sahalakma/Food-Countries/README.md

 #### Example:

-A Web App used to filter Food Items Based on thier Nationalities, built with React, JavaScript, and CSS.
+A Web App used to filter Food Items Based on thier Invented Countries, built with React, JavaScript, and CSS.

 ## Note
 Just a Random Small Project without Database.